godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 and then move on, and the bullet itself with handle checking for collisions, sending the proper signal(s) to the object it collides with, and destroying itself.

 Another advantage is we can have more complex bullet movement.
 If we want to make the bullet fall ever so slightly as time goes on, we can make the bullet controlling script slowly push the bullet towards the ground.
-Using a object also makes the bullet take time to reach its target, it doesn't just instantly hit whatever its pointed at.
-This feels more realistic because nothing in real life really moves instantly from one point to another.
+Using a object also makes the bullet take time to reach its target, it doesn't instantly hit whatever its pointed at.
+This feels more realistic because nothing in real life moves instantly from one point to another.

 One of the huge disadvantages performance.
 While having each bullet calculate their own paths and handle their own collision allows for a lot of flexibility, it comes at the cost of performance.
 With this method we are calculating every bullet's movement every step, and while this may not be a problem for a few dozen bullets, it can become a huge problem when you potentially have several hundred bullets.

 Despite the performance hit, many first person shooters include some form of object bullets.
-Rocket launchers are a prime example because in many first person shooters, Rockets do not just instantly explode at their target position.
+Rocket launchers are a prime example because in many first person shooters, rockets do not just instantly explode at their target position.
 You can also find bullets as object many times with grenades because they generally bounce around the world before exploding.

 .. note:: While I cannot say for sure this is the case, these games *probably* use bullet objects in some form or another: